tmeckel/pulumi-tf-provider-cookiecutter/README.md

 provider, you can change to this directory and use the `make tfgen` command to check whether the Terraform provider has been referenced correctly.

+> **Note**
-For guidance how to further develop the newly created Pulumi provider refer to `README-DEVELOPMENT.md` in the provider directory.
+> For guidance how to further develop the newly created Pulumi provider refer to
+> `README-DEVELOPMENT.md` in the provider directory especially how to map
+> resources and data sources from the upstream Terraform provider including the
+> possbility to autogenerate hose mappings.

 ## Parameter details